linsyking/2ng/site/blog/posts/writing/lab2.md

 Linux has about 380 system calls.
 Windows has more (about 2000).

-Doing system calls is the only way to enter the kernel mode and do privileged operations.
+Doing system calls is a way to enter the kernel mode and do privileged operations for applications.

-`libc` provides an abstraction over Unix system calls.
+The standard C library provides a portion of system call interface for Unix.

-For example, you can directly use `fork` function to do the `fork` system call.
+For example, you can directly use `fork` function to do the `fork` system call, use `printf` to print characters to `stdout` (which uses the `write` system call under the hood).

 ## Process

-Process is a set of features the OS provide.
-Normally only one process can run on one CPU core.
+Process is an abstraction of **the running program** on the OS.
+Normally only one process can run on one CPU core, wither in user mode and kernel mode.

 Unix models process as some `task_struct` struct.
-OS will switch processes about every 100 ms (varies on different OS).
+OS will switch processes (context switch) faster than every 100 ms (varies on different OS).

+### Process state

+A simple state diagram has five states.

+### Process Control Block (PCB)

+To switch and restore processes, we need to represent a process internally in OS.
+It usually includes process state, pid, program counter, registers, memory info (base and limit registers, page tables, etc.), a list of open files, and other info OS needs.

+In Linux, it is `task_struct`.
+The Linux kernel maintains a doubly linked list and a pointer to the PCB of current running process.

+### Scheduling queues

+## Process creation

 Unix stores processes as a tree structure.
 Every process has a unique id (`pid`) and it may have child processes.